 - Data points are usually missed because the engineers are trying to balance distractions of the site in general, the verification exercise of equipment and manual updating of information into spreadsheets

-To streamline this process, Add Energy have created a digital data collection app - ePAV™, enabling data to be collated from source in half the time and with 4x more accuracy.
+To streamline this process, Add Energy has created a digital data collection app - ePAV™, enabling data to be collated from the source in half the time and with 4x more accuracy.

 For advice and techniques to efficiently develop an accurate digital twin: